metalsoft-io/metalcloud-sdk-go/docs/ServerPolicy.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetRegisterCredentials
+### GetDefaultServerRegistrationProfileId

-`func (o *ServerPolicy) GetRegisterCredentials() string`
+`func (o *ServerPolicy) GetDefaultServerRegistrationProfileId() float32`

-GetRegisterCredentials returns the RegisterCredentials field if non-nil, zero value otherwise.
+GetDefaultServerRegistrationProfileId returns the DefaultServerRegistrationProfileId field if non-nil, zero value otherwise.

-### GetRegisterCredentialsOk
+### GetDefaultServerRegistrationProfileIdOk

-`func (o *ServerPolicy) GetRegisterCredentialsOk() (*string, bool)`
+`func (o *ServerPolicy) GetDefaultServerRegistrationProfileIdOk() (*float32, bool)`

-GetRegisterCredentialsOk returns a tuple with the RegisterCredentials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDefaultServerRegistrationProfileIdOk returns a tuple with the DefaultServerRegistrationProfileId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRegisterCredentials
+### SetDefaultServerRegistrationProfileId

-`func (o *ServerPolicy) SetRegisterCredentials(v string)`
+`func (o *ServerPolicy) SetDefaultServerRegistrationProfileId(v float32)`

-SetRegisterCredentials sets RegisterCredentials field to given value.
+SetDefaultServerRegistrationProfileId sets DefaultServerRegistrationProfileId field to given value.

-### GetMinimumNumberOfConnectedInterfaces

-`func (o *ServerPolicy) GetMinimumNumberOfConnectedInterfaces() float32`

-GetMinimumNumberOfConnectedInterfaces returns the MinimumNumberOfConnectedInterfaces field if non-nil, zero value otherwise.

-### GetMinimumNumberOfConnectedInterfacesOk
+### HasDefaultServerRegistrationProfileId

-`func (o *ServerPolicy) GetMinimumNumberOfConnectedInterfacesOk() (*float32, bool)`
+`func (o *ServerPolicy) HasDefaultServerRegistrationProfileId() bool`

-GetMinimumNumberOfConnectedInterfacesOk returns a tuple with the MinimumNumberOfConnectedInterfaces field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+HasDefaultServerRegistrationProfileId returns a boolean if a field has been set.

-### SetMinimumNumberOfConnectedInterfaces

-`func (o *ServerPolicy) SetMinimumNumberOfConnectedInterfaces(v float32)`

-SetMinimumNumberOfConnectedInterfaces sets MinimumNumberOfConnectedInterfaces field to given value.

 ### GetDhcpOption82ToIPMapping